xsmh/duoqin-doov-hacking/README.md

 3. Run `fastboot getvar current-slot` to check which slot is currently active (`a` or `b`).
 4. If `current-slot` returned `a` then run `fastboot delete-logical-partition product_a`, otherwise replace `product_a` in the command with `product_b`.

+You can now repeat steps 5-6 from [Flash the new ROM](#flash-the-new-rom) section.

 #### Option2: Delete COW partitions
 1. [Enter fastboot](#Enter-fastboot) mode if you aren't in it already.
 2. Run `fastboot getvar all` and check if you have any partitions with the name ending with `cow`.
 Example: `system_a-cow`.
 If you have them proceed to the next step, otherwise ignore this option and use [Option1](#option1-delete-product-partition-experimental) instead.
+3. Run `fastboot getvar current-slot` to check which slot is currently active (`a` or `b`).
+Take note of the active slot as we will be using it later.

 ##### For `cow` partition that are in slot `a` (.e.g `system_a-cow`)